grafana/helm-charts/charts/loki-distributed/README.md

 Querying will not be possible (or limited to the ingesters' in-memory caches) because that would otherwise require shared storage between ingesters and queriers which the chart does not support and would require a volume that supports `ReadWriteMany` access mode anyways.
 The recommendation is to use object storage, such as S3, GCS, MinIO, etc., or one of the other options documented at https://grafana.com/docs/loki/latest/storage/.

+Alternatively, in order to quickly test Loki using the filestore, the [single binary chart](https://github.com/grafana/helm-charts/tree/main/charts/loki) can be used.

 ----

 ### Directory and File Locations